Sending money to schools

 In KiuFunza I, the proficiency bonus was fixed at TZS 5,000 (about 3 USD), conditional on a student passing all the curriculum skills for one focal subject.
 With three bonus subjects, the maximum bonus was TZS 15,000 per student.
 The strength of this system is the clarity and simplicity of the incentive offer.
 A drawback is that the full curriculum proficiency condition is too demanding for many students.

 Thus in KiuFunza II, the design was adjusted to use a fixed overall bonus budget which is much more attractive for a Government that considers implementing teacher incentives.
 The drawback is that the individual teacher bonus per student pass now depends on the total number of passes, so become less clear.
 To make the stringent bonus condition more attractive KiuFunza II introduced a much more flexible bonus that takes into account varying learning levels within the classroom.
 Even students at lower starting levels have a chance to earn their teacher some bonus.

 According to quizzes about the bonus rules, teachers understand the KiuFunza II bonus offers well, both under Stadi and Mashindano.
 However, they are more optimistic about their bonus earnings under Stadi.

 We have learned that both systems improve learning.
 But we find that Stadi – which is easier to implement and to communicate – works at least as well as Mashindano.

-We have also learned that the programs are cost effective.
-To see this, the student learning increased by the equivalent of one-third year or about three months of schooling.
+We have also learned that the programs are cost-effective.
+To see this, the student learning increased by the equivalent of a one-third year or about three months of schooling.
 This was achieved at an additional cost of about one month of schooling (where we count both bonus and measurement costs).